sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sha3sum</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Compute and check SHA3 message digest
+Short desc    : Compute and check SHA3 message digest
 URL          : https://metacpan.org/release/Digest-SHA3
-Лицензия     : GPL+ or Artistic
+License      : GPL+ or Artistic
-Описание     : This script will compute and check the SHA3 message digest of a file
+Descript     : This script will compute and check the SHA3 message digest of a file
 ```

 </details>